nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 From the diagram illustrated above:
 1. `LogicManager` has its `execute()` method called when a user enters the `"unpool 1"` command.
-1. `AddressBookParser` class is then instantiated, which subsequently instantiates `UnpoolCommandParser` class to help parse the user's command.
+1. `AddressBookParser` class is then accessed, which subsequently instantiates `UnpoolCommandParser` class to help parse the user's command.
 1. `AddressBookParser` would then have its `parse()` method invoked, passing the argument `"1"` to `UnpoolCommandParser`.
 1. Given that the index `"1"` is a valid index, an `UnpoolCommand` object would be instantiated and returned to `LogicManager`.
 1. `LogicManager` would subsequently invoke the `execute()` method of the `UnpoolCommand` which in turn invokes `deletePool()` method with an argument of `1`.